DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - Duress systems are useful when personnel are working alone
     - If a duress system is activated accidentally code word(s) can be used to assure responding personnel it was an accident, or omit the word(s) keying an actual response

-**RING PROTECTION**
+- **RING PROTECTION**
-Ring 0 The kernel lies within the central ring
+ - Ring 0 The kernel lies within the central ring
-Ring 1 Conceptually contains other operating system components.
+ - Ring 1 Conceptually contains other operating system components.
-Ring 2 is used for drivers and protocols.
+ - Ring 2 is used for drivers and protocols.
-Ring 3 User-level programs and applications run at 3.
+ - Ring 3 User-level programs and applications run at 3.
-Note: Rings 0 through 2 run in privileged mode while Ring 3 runs in user mode.
+- Note: Rings 0 through 2 run in privileged mode while Ring 3 runs in user mode.
 It is important to note that many modern operating systems do not fully ­implement this model.

+-**DDOS Attacks**:
+- SYN Flood: In a SYN flood attack, the attacker sends a large number of SYN packets to a system but does not respond to the SYN/ACK packets, attempting to overwhelm the attacked system’s connection state table with half-open connections.
+- Smurf: A Smurf attack is a type of DDoS (Distributed Denial of Service) attack where an attacker sends a large number of ICMP echo request packets to a broadcast address, with the source address spoofed to that of the target.
+- Ping Flood (or ICMP Flood): attack involves overwhelming the target with a large number of ICMP echo request (ping) packets.
+Unlike a Smurf attack, it doesn't rely on amplification via broadcast addresses
+- Fraggle attack: is similar to a Smurf attack but uses UDP echo packets instead of ICMP.
+- TCP Reset Attack: Another type of attack that manipulates the TCP session is the TCP reset attack.
+Sessions are normally terminated with either the FIN (finish) or the RST (reset) packet.
+Attackers can spoof the source IP address in a RST packet and disconnect active sessions.
+The two systems then need to reestablish the session.
+This is primarily a threat for systems that need persistent sessions to maintain data with other systems.
+When the session is reestablished, they need to re-­create the data, so it’s much more involved than just sending three packets back and forth to establish the session.
+- Ping of Death: A ping-­of-­death attack used oversized ping packets.
+Some operating systems couldn’t handle them.
+In some cases, the systems crashed, and in other cases, the attack caused a buffer overflow error (legacy).
+- Teardrop: A teardrop attack fragments data packets, making them difficult or impossible to be put back together by the receiving system.
+This often caused systems to crash (legacy).
+- Land: In a land attack, the attack sends spoofed SYN packets to a victim using the victim’s IP address as both the source and destination IP address.
+A variant is a banana attack, which redirects outgoing messages from a system back to the system, shutting down all external communication (legacy).